oisdk/site/posts/2018-02-17-single-pass-huffman.markdown

 While working on something else, I figured out a nice Haskell implementation of Huffman coding, and I thought I'd share it here.
 I'll go through a few techniques for transforming a multi-pass algorithm into a single-pass one first, and then I'll show how to use them for Huffman.
 If you just want to skip to the code, it's provided at the end [^code].

+The algorithm isn't single-pass in the sense of [Adaptive Huffman Coding](https://www2.cs.duke.edu/csed/curious/compression/adaptivehuff.html): it still uses the normal Huffman algorithm, but the input is transformed in the same traversal that builds the tree to transform it.

 ## Circular Programming

 There are several techniques for turning multi-pass algorithms into single-pass ones in functional languages.
 Perhaps the most famous is circular programming: using *laziness* to eliminate a pass. @bird_using_1984 used this to great effect in solving the repmin problem: